THE SUNDERLAND SITE - PAGE 071

 1668 (or 1707) tons

 A 3 masted fully rigged iron ship.
 Per 1 (image, click 'Display item' at right), 2 (Lloyds Register 1869/70), 3 (list of 36 passengers, Aug.
 1872 arrival at Victoria, Australia), 4 (Australian newspaper references to vessel), 5 (1890 wreck of Penthesilea ex 6), 7 (Miramar, link, you now must be registered to access).
 243.3 ft. long, signal letters JCKP.
 Built per an expired eBay listing for James MacKnighton, of Liverpool.
 If so, the vessel must have soon been sold because Lloyds 1868/69 indicates 'Jones & Co.' of Liverpool to be the owner, which, I believe means W. H. & S. Jones & Co.
 I suspect that the MacKnighton reference is in error.
 The Mercantile Navy Lists of 1870 & 1880 state William Hen.
 Jones to be the vessel's then owner.
 The vessel certainly travelled extensively to Australia.
 D. Venters was her captain for many years.
 On Nov.
-18, 1873, when at Williamstown (Melbourne), a fire aboard was i) speedily extinguished or ii) nearly destroyed the ship.
+18, 1873, when at Williamstown (Melbourne), a fire aboard was speedily extinguished.
+It was feared that major damage had resulted but that would seem not to have been the case.
 William Dossett, about 16 years old, pleaded guilty to starting the fire & was sentenced to 2 years hard labour.
+J. M. Joshua was one of a number of vessels which helped put out the fire.
 The vessel surely carried passengers to Australia.
 A search at 'Mystic Seaport' indicates that 'Jones' was the owner during years 1875/1882 but in 1883 records W. (William) D. Reid of Liverpool as the owner.
 It would seem that he previously was her captain.
 No records there after 1883.
 The Lloyds Register for 1885/86 indicates that E. S. Jones, also of Liverpool, was then her owner, while in the 1887/88 & 1889/90 editions the ownership had reverted to W. (William) D. Reid.
 On Jan.
 19, 1890, under the command of Captain F. Wilson, & while en route from Newport, Wales, to Mauritius with a cargo of coal, the vessel went ashore in force 10 winds at Baggy Point Rocks, about 15 miles WNW of Barnstable, North Devon (possibly at Saunton Sands).
 No loss of life.
 All aboard were rescued by the Braunton lifeboat.
 The Appledore lifeboat was at the scene also but broke all of its oars in trying to effect a rescue & had to return to land.
 See 5.
 Per an eBay item, 'some reports state she was re-floated, but BOT states she became a total loss'.
 It seems to me that she must have been re-floated, because there is only one Miramar ref. to a vessel of the name & there are Australian references to Penthesilia, which I believe is this vessel, certainly thru 1904.
 In 1900 the vessel was owned by Walter de Wolf (managing owner) & associates, of Liverpool.
 On Aug.
 14, 1903, during a gale, Electra, a ketch, smashed into Penthesilia at Adelaide & lost its mainmast as a result.
 Penthesilia was at Fremantle in Aug.
 1903 & at Newcastle, New South Wales, in Jun.
 1904.
 'Recent to' Apl.
 18, 1901, the ship was in a collision (where?) with steamer Hinemoa.
 What eventually happened to Penthesilea/Penthesilia?
 A long gone eBay item advised us that the vessel was 'lost, whilst engaged in the timber trade, near Puget Sound (Washington State NW USA) in heavy weather in 1904.'
 Can you correct the above data and/or add anything?

 1166 later 1226 tons